icfnext/prosper/README.md

 ### Mocking Services

 OSGi services can be mocked (fully or partially) using Spock's [mocking API](http://docs.spockframework.org/en/latest/interaction_based_testing.html#creating-mock-objects).
-Classes that inject services using the [Apache Felix SCR annotations](http://felix.apache.org/documentation/subprojects/apache-felix-maven-scr-plugin/scr-annotations.html) (as in the example servlet below) should use `protected` visibility to allow setting of service fields to mocked instances during testing.
+Classes that inject services using the [Apache Felix SCR annotations](http://felix.apache.org/documentation/subprojects/apache-felix-maven-scr-plugin/scr-annotations.html) (as in the example servlet below) should use `protected` or `public` visibility to allow setting of service fields to mocked instances during testing.

 ```groovy
 import com.day.cq.replication.ReplicationActionType